jsohlendorff/continuous_time_LTMLE/article.typ

 or local independence conditions (@roeysland2024; Definition 4).
 A simple, sufficient condition for this to hold is e.g., that $C perp history(K)$.
 Note that 1. is a slight strengthening of the orthogonal martingale condition.
+Note that this condition can be relaxed by applying the generalized Trotter formula #citep(<Gill1994>), but is not further considered here.
 For example if the compensator of the (observed) censoring process is absolutely continuous with respect to the Lebesgue measure, then 1. of @thm:iceipcw is satisfied.